AriFordsham/GHCWiki/building/getting-the-sources.md

 The first thing to do is install [ git](http://git-scm.com/).
 You'll also need some tools - see [Building/Preparation](building/preparation) for details.

+**Note:** The following directions are valid for cloning GHC 7.9 or newer.
+For cloning GHC 7.8 or earlier, see [below](building/getting-the-sources#).

 On Unix-like systems (Linux, OS X), a complete GHC source tree can be obtained (located in `ghc`) by saying: